 The course is aimed at those with serious intentions of becoming beekeepers, but with little or no knowledge of beekeeping.
-The course runs on alternate Tuesday evenings each month from February to April, starting at 7.00pm and are be held at Luddington Village Hall, near Stratford-upon-Avon.
+The Course runs on alternate Wednesday evenings each month from February to April, starting at 7.00pm.

-The apiary sessions are held in Hampton Lucy Woods at the end of April on Sundays from 2.30pm.
+The apiary sessions are held in Hampton Lucy at the end of April (TBC) on Sunday afternoons from 1.30pm.

 Advice and help will be available on the procurement of bees and equipment.
 We have an agreement with a local hive supplier for special prices, and we expect to be able to provide bees for those who join the Association from local swarms and/or from the Association’s apiary at a reasonable cost.
 The sessions will be informal, with time for discussion and questions, and ongoing support is available for members throughout the year.
 Monthly meetings at the Association’s apiary during the year enable continuing practical experience to be obtained in the company of experienced beekeepers.
 The Association has a well stocked library and an equipment loan scheme for items such as honey extractors.

-You can also contact use for more information by clicking here
+You can also contact us for more information by clicking here